Skip to content

 Focus

-Review this artifact to see how the planning decisions become concrete Azure infrastructure code and how the validation loop tightens quality.
+Review how planning decisions become concrete Bicep code and how the validation loop tightens quality.

 Includes